Why Do Fragrance Oils Form Crystals?

 Storage Tips

-• Keep bottles in a cool, dark place, such as a closed cabinet or drawer, away from sunlight and artificial light.
+Store bottles in a cool, dark place such as a closed cabinet or drawer.

-• Avoid humid areas like bathrooms — moisture can impact oil stability.
+Avoid humid areas like bathrooms, as moisture can affect oil stability.

 How Long Do Fragrance Oils Last?

-• General shelf life: Most high-quality fragrance oils can last 1 to 2 years, though many will remain stable and fragrant even longer when stored properly.
+Most high quality fragrance oils last 1 to 2 years and often longer when stored properly.

-• Oils with high concentrations of natural materials may have shorter shelf lives but are often richer and more complex in scent.
+Oils with higher concentrations of natural materials may have shorter shelf lives but are typically richer and more complex.